David Hungate Biography (Wikipedia)

 David Hungate (born August 5, 1948) is a bass guitarist, producer, and arranger noted as a member of Los Angeles pop-rock band Toto from 1977 to 1982 and rejoining in 2014.
 Along with most of his Toto bandmates, Hungate did sessions on a number of hit albums of the 1970s, including Boz Scaggs's Silk Degrees and Alice Cooper's From the Inside.
-He also played the bass on "You're the One That I Want".

 Hungate played on Toto's first four records, including multiple Grammy award-winning album, Toto IV.
 He left the band shortly after its release for a career as a session musician in Nashville.
 Hungate, who plays many instruments including guitar, trumpet, drums, and piano, has arranged, produced and recorded with several country artists such as Chet Atkins.
-In 1998, Hungate rejoined his former TOTO bandmates in Europe for a series of live shows promoting Toto XX: 1977–1997.
-An archive release of previously unreleased studio & live songs.
+In 1998, Hungate rejoined his former TOTO bandmates in Europe for a series of live shows promoting Toto XX: 1977–1997, an archive release of previously unreleased studio & live songs.
 He was also a primary member of AOR supergroup Mecca fronted by Joe Vana and Fergie Frederiksen, the latter also of Toto fame.
 In 1990 he released a solo album entitled "Souvenir" (on CBS).
 Jeff Porcaro played drums on some of the tracks on the album.